ar9109/RichErkGradients2025/README.md

 # RichErkGradients2025

-#This repository contains code, source data, and data sets for reproducing the analysis and figures.
+This repository contains code, source data, and data sets for reproducing the analysis and figures from:  Decaying and expanding Erk gradients process memory of skeletal size during zebrafish fin regeneration

-# Requirements
-#This code was developed in MATLAB (Mathworks; version R2023b)
+Ashley Rich, Ziqi Lu, Alessandro De Simone, Lucas Garcia, Jacqueline Janssen, Kazunori Ando, Jianhong Ou, Massimo Vergassola, Kenneth D. Poss, & Stefano Di Talia

+Copyright (C)

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+This code will perform image processing to quantify Erk activity and Geminin expression from images of regenerating zebrafish rays.

+The code requires MATLAB (MathWorks).
+The code runs in MATLAB_R2023b.
+The code runs on a MacBook Pro (14-inch, November 2023) macOS Sonoma 14.4 Processor Apple M3 Pro
+Memory 36 GB

+# INSTALLATION AND USAGE - Imaging Processing Code

+Source data files are included within this Github repo in the ‘raw’ folder.

-#The image processing pipeline uses TGMM (Amat et al. 2014) to segment nuclei.
-The version used for this manuscript can be accessed at the following link: https://www.dropbox.com/scl/fo/lxgj9wf2rdrzsnvi7vy38/AH71h_sksydVsYdhNDrULiY?rlkey=2zwyihyigeddqp2q7it14wukf&st=2olmkwrm&dl=0
+The image processing pipeline uses TGMM (Amat et al. 2014) to segment nuclei, which is too large to be included in this Github repo.
+The version used for this manuscript can be accessed at the following link: https://www.dropbox.com/scl/fo/lxgj9wf2rdrzsnvi7vy38/AH71h_sksydVsYdhNDrULiY?rlkey=2zwyihyigeddqp2q7it14wukf&st=2olmkwrm&dl=0.

-# Instructions for use
-#To run segementation software, download 'raw' data folder, open 'segmentation_pipeline.m' in MATLAB, and execute code.
-The TGMM software linked above and the 'tgmm_template' folder will need to be installed locally in the same directory as 'raw'.
+To run the Imaging Processing code, the user should download from the Github repo ‘segmentation_pipeline.m’, raw’, ‘tgmm_template’, and ‘functions_052924’.
+The user should also download ‘TGMM_Supplementary_Software_1_0’ from the link above.
+The ‘.m’ file and the 4 directories should be collected into a single directory, for example, ‘processDirectory’.

+The user can run the image processing code by editing line 9 of ‘segmentation_pipeline.m’ to set ‘workplace’ to appropriate directory on user’s local machine (i.e. ‘processDirectory’).
+MS Windows users have to adapt paths to MS Windows syntax.

+MATLAB Toolboxes required are:
+- Image Processing Toolbox (version 9.5)
+- Statistics and Machine Learning Toolbox (version 11.0)
+- Financial Toolbox (version 5.8)
+- Curve Fitting Toolbox (3.5.4)

+The code requires external MATLAB functions: loadtiff.m, saveastiff.m, weightedcov.m, xml2struct.m, nanconv.m,
+brewermap.m
+Those functions be downloaded from MathWorks.
+We attach them to the code together with their licenses.

+The script can run altogether or each section sequentially.
+In some instances, user input would be required.

+Data sample runtime: ~10 minutes

+# Installation and Usage - Figure Code
-#To run code for generating figures, load the appropriate '.m' file.
+To run code for generating figures, load the appropriate '.m' file.
 (To generate plots shown in Figure 3, load 'fig3.m'.
 Relevant data sets for Figure 3 are located in 'Fig3' directory.